SamuelBrudner/plume_nav_sim/src/backend/README.md

 plume-nav-capture --output results --experiment demo --episodes 2 --grid 8x8 --parquet
 ```

+Note: For manifest usage and an end-to-end reference, see bead plume_nav_sim-152.

 ### Schema Reference

 See the detailed field definitions and evolution policy:

 - `src/backend/docs/data_capture_schemas.md`

+### Data Catalog

+For a consolidated overview of artifacts, DVC workflow, and consumer loading/validation examples, see:

+- `src/backend/docs/data_catalog_capture.md`

 **Ready to start your plume navigation research?** 🧪